 The Mayor, or another councillor of the local government, is appointed the Chair of the LDMG.
-A local disaster coordinator (LDC) is appointed by the Chair of the LDMG to manage disaster operations for the local government area.

-Membership of the LDMG is outlined in the Regulation.
+Membership of the LDMGs is outlined in the Regulation.

 Generally, an LDMG is comprised of:

 - local government

 - State emergency response agencies

 - other State agencies

 - any NGOs or representatives the Chair may appoint to the LDMG in consideration of the LDMG requirements.